Example Plugin

 * Some example core classes, e.g. the `BP_M2Example_GameMode`, and `BP_M2Example_PlayerCharacter`.

-* Some further details on the core character classes can be found in [the-example-character](https://docs.msquared.io/creation/unreal-development/features-and-tutorials/the-m2-example-plugin/the-example-character "mention")
+* Some further details on the core character classes can be found in [The Example Character](/creation/unreal-development/features-and-tutorials/the-m2-example-plugin/the-example-character.md)

-* A basic example UI setup (see [ui](https://docs.msquared.io/creation/unreal-development/features-and-tutorials/ui "mention"))
+* A basic example UI setup (see [UI](/creation/unreal-development/features-and-tutorials/ui.md))

 * Includes an example settings menu (`WBP_M2Example_SettingsMenu`), showing how to modify things like your profile name, your avatar URL, and audio & graphics settings

-<figure><img src="https://1456550285-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FoWTlPaoHd1McSakqMigu%2Fuploads%2Fgit-blob-b2c27a82410244c13679d1379c37639c0c19ee54%2Fimage.png?alt=media" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/TqMQHujmXPeBOEiJ0Fus" alt=""><figcaption></figcaption></figure>

-* We include an example [ui-mode](https://docs.msquared.io/creation/unreal-development/features-and-tutorials/ui/ui-mode "mention") toggling system, to enable users to switch between a "game mode" (where the mouse is captured and used as camera rotation), and a "UI mode", where the mouse is released, and users are allowed to click on things.
+* We include an example ["UI Mode"](/creation/unreal-development/features-and-tutorials/ui/ui-mode.md) toggling system, to enable users to switch between a "game mode" (where the mouse is captured and used as camera rotation), and a "UI mode", where the mouse is released, and users are allowed to click on things.

 * We have enabled a key binding to disable the main game HUD.
 This does not disable all visual elements such as Nameplates or any project-added widgets that are not attached to the player's HUD.
 See `BP_M2Example_PlayerCharacter` for implementation details.